kurosh-zhale/kurosh-zhale/README.md

 - 👋 Hi, I’m @kurosh-zhale
-- 👀 I’m interested in sofware eng ,CS and computer science
+- 🕸️ I am a web developer that works with Angular, React and WordPress
-- 🌱 I’m currently learning nestjs, nextjs and react
+- 👀 I’m interested in sofware eng nad computer science
-- 💞️ I’m looking to collaborate on anything that has to do with sofware eng
+- 💞️ I’m looking to collaborate on anything that has to do with web development
 - 📫 How to reach me => you can send me an E-mail at kjreem.imagine@gmail.com

 <!---